shirbhatepriyanka-web/data-engineering/dp-900/data-concepts.md

   - **ORC** (Optimized Row Columnar format): organizes data into columns rather than rows.
 Used for optimizing read and write operations in Apache Hive (Hive is a data warehouse system that supports fast data summarization and querying over large datasets)
   - **Parquet**: is another columnar data format: is columnar data format.
 Parquet specializes in storing and processing nested data types efficiently.
 It supports very efficient compression and encoding schemes.
 A Parquet file contains row groups.

+### Explore Databases
+A database is used to define a central system in which data can be stored and queried
+  - **Relational databases**: Relational databases are commonly used to store and query structured data.
+Use of keys to reference data entities enables a relational database  to be normalized; which in part means the elimination of duplicate data values is called normalisation
+  - **Non-relational databases**: Non-relational databases are data management systems that don’t apply a relational schema to the data.
+Non-relational databases are often referred to as NoSQL database, even though some support a variant of the SQL language.
+        ### Four common types of Non-relational database commonly in use:
+        - Key-value databases
+        - Document databases
+        - Column family databases
+        - Graph databases